Secure PAC Bayesian Regression via Real Shamir Secret Sharing: Experiments

-In our results, we evaluated four different matrix inverse calculation for our regression method which are Gaussian Elimination with and without secure computation, Secure Inverse Method for matrix inversion, and regular inverse calculation (without secure computation).
-We used linear Support Vector Regression (SVR) \cite{chang2011libsvm}, which is also implemented using \cite{scikit-learn}, as a benchmark algorithm for comparison.
-The reason we used SVR is to have a robust linear regression method to compare with.
-We tune the $C$ parameter of SVR from the set $\{0.01, 0.1, 1, 10, 100 \} $ using grid search.
 In Table \ref{tab:lambda_mse}, we report the mean square error (MSE) for each algorithm using different $\lambda$ values from the set $\{0.01, 0.1, 1, 10, 100, 1000 \} $.

-The results in Table \ref{tab:lambda_mse} show that our regression model with the Secure Inverse Method is very close to SVR's performance for the $\lambda=1000$ and it is identical with the Insecure Inverse Method.
-There is a slight deviation (around 0.005) when we apply the Gaussian Elimination when compared with SVR.
-Another observation is that as we increase the $\lambda$, our model improves in terms of reducing the MSE.
-We can interpret this as we rely on data more, our model operates better which might be due to the prior is chosen arbitrarily.
-We experience an issue that increase in $t$ and $n$ may produce tiny deviations in MSE score for both Inverse method and Gaussian Elimination method.
-For example, when we used secure Gaussian Elimination with $n = 7, t = 5$, data becomes more unstable for our model.
-Increase in $\lambda$ may also cause deviations in error metric.
+We see that the secure version are very similar to the insecure one with respect to accuracy.
+However, we experience that increase in $t$ and $n$ may produce deviations in the MSE score for secure Gaussian elimination.
+For example, for SGE with $n = 9, t = 4$, we observe deviations for large $\lambda$'s.

-In Table \ref{tab:sigma_comp}, we investigate the effect of the security parameters, $\sigma_r^2$ and $\sigma_\beta^2$ to the accuracy-privacy trade-off to the error metric.
-We observe that as we increase the $\sigma_r^2$ and $\sigma_\beta^2$, our secure computations become more unstable and result in huge deviations.
+In Table \ref{tab:sigma_comp}, we investigate the effect of the security parameters, $\sigma_r^2$ and $\sigma_\beta^2$, on the accuracy-privacy trade-off.
+Due to numerical problems, $e^r$ gave some $\mathrm{NaN}$ when $r$ was negative.
+Furthermore, very large $r$ was problematic here as well.
+Thus we have fixed $\mu_{e^r}=100$ and $\sigma_{e^r}^2=400$.
+We observe that as we increase $\sigma_r^2$ and $\sigma_\beta^2$, our secure computations become unstable and result in larger deviations from the right values.